OgieBen/OkayDocs/README.md

 For better reference to all possible status code and messages you can recieve from **Okay** server please refer to this [link](https://github.com/Okaythis/okay-example/wiki/Server-Response-Status-Codes).

-The `sessionExternalId` can be used to check status of this request.
+The `sessionExternalId` can be used to check the status of this request.
 We will see shortly, in the **Check Authentication/Authorization Status** section, how we can use the  `sessionExternalId` value retrieved from the response to check the status of our transaction.

 **Check Authentication/Authorization Status**
 =============================================